Bluefaced Leicester

 The Bluefaced Leicester is a British breed of longwool sheep.
 It originated in north-east England in the late nineteenth or early twentieth century, and derives from the white-faced Border Leicester, with some influence from the blue-coloured Wensleydale and possibly also from the Teeswater.
-It was bred specifically for use as a terminal sire to be used on ewes of hill sheep breeds to produce mules.
+It was bred specifically for use as a crossing sire to be used on ewes of hill sheep breeds to produce mules.
 By about 1920 it was known either as the Bluefaced or as the Hexham Leicester, for the town of Hexham in Northumberland.

 History

 The Bluefaced Leicester originated in the late nineteenth or early twentieth century in the north-east of England, mainly in the valleys of the Tyne and Wear rivers and in parts of Cumberland, to the west of the Pennines.
 In that area a preference had developed – in rams used for cross-breeding – for a dark skin, rather than the pale skin of the Border Leicester, which at that time was the principal crossing sire.
 Bluefaced sheep were bred from Border Leicester stock, with some influence from the blue-skinned Wensleydale and possibly also from the Teeswater.
 By the 1920s these were well established and were known either as the Bluefaced Leicester or as the Hexham Leicester, so named for the town of Hexham in Northumberland.

 A breed association, the Bluefaced Leicester Sheep Breeders Association, was formed in 1962 or 1963.
 At about this time there were some 5000 ewes of breeding age; by the end of the twentieth century that number had risen to almost 20000.

 Small numbers have been exported; there a few hundred head in the United States, while numbers in Canada, Holland and Ireland are unknown or negligible.